 Policies and Due Diligence

-Our Corporate Responsibility Policy, Ethics Policy and Slavery and Human Trafficking Policy each makes clear that we will take all reasonable and practical steps to ensure that our standards in respect of the Act are implemented throughout the businesses and with all our suppliers and business partners.
+Our Corporate Responsibility Policy, Ethics Policy and Slavery and Human Trafficking Policy each make clear that we are committed to take all reasonable and practical steps to ensure that our high standards are implemented throughout the business and with all our suppliers and business partners.
+These policies are published on our intranet alongside our Whistleblowing Policy and are available on request.

-- We will not accept human trafficking in our business or supply chain.
+We will not accept human trafficking in our business or supply chain and our choice of suppliers will be affected by the response given within the supplier due diligence process.

 Communication and Training